Nha Trang: Cuisine

-Local culinary specialities that attract people are bánh canh chả cá (bánh canh with grilled fish and fish), bún cá sứa (rice vermicelli with jelly fish) and bánh xèo mực (squid pancakes).
+Local culinary specialities that attract people are bánh canh chả cá (bánh canh with fish cakes and fish broth), bún cá sứa (rice vermicelli with jelly fish) and bánh xèo mực (crepes with squid).

-Nightlife

-The nightlife is known as superior to other coastal towns such as Mui Ne and Vũng Tàu It is usually busiest around the Vietnamese New Year and can be worth visiting most of the year, with the possible exception of the rainy period (especially November).

-Many tourists enjoy the Nha Trang River Cai boat ride (locally known as Song Cai, as "song" means "river" in the Vietnamese language).

 Transportation

 When Cam Ranh Bay used to be an important naval base, Nha Trang Airport was the main airport of the city.
 This airport was used by the United States Air Force and Republic of Vietnam Air Force during the Vietnam War.
 When part of Cam Ranh Bay was made an economic development zone by the Vietnamese government, Cam Ranh International Airport (also a military airport built by the United States during Vietnam War) was made the new civilian airport of the city.
 This airport is located by Cam Ranh Bay, 28 km south of the city and was (as of 2007) the fourth busiest airport in passenger traffic in Vietnam serving more than 683,000 passengers in 2008.
-As of 2016, the airport has domestic connections to Hanoi, Hồ Chí Minh City, Hải Phòng, Đà Nẵng, Vinh.
+As of 2016, the airport has domestic connections to Hanoi, Hồ Chí Minh City, Hải Phòng, Đà Nẵng, and Vinh.
+The airport also provides direct international flights to Seoul, Moscow, Kuala Lumpur, Bangkok and Hong Kong.

 The city is next to the National Route 1, the backbone north–south road of the country.
 The Reunification Railway crosses the city and stops at Nha Trang Railway Station.
 The construction work of Vân Phong Port, north of the city, a deep-water project capable of handling ships up to 100,000 tonnes, and with a capacity of 100 million tonnes of cargo per annum, is under progress by a consortium of Japanese corporations.
 The estimated investment capital for this port-city complex project is expected to reach US$15 billion.